-Provided certain conditions are met, these amounts can be paid to employees without triggering any reporting requirements or tax charges.
+Provided certain conditions are met, these amounts can be paid to employees without triggering any reporting requirements or tax or NIC costs.

 Lump sum payments are covered by the general rules on earnings.
-A tax deduction in respect of the amounts relating to business travel is only available in respect of a qualifying business journey.
+A tax deduction for costs relating to business travel is only available in respect of a ‘qualifying business journey’.
 See the Travel expenses and Subsistence expenses guidance notes for further details on what constitutes qualifying business travel.

 HMRC guidance is at EIM31205 onwards.

 It is worth noting that these rates do not apply to: